nus-cs2103/website-base/admin/project-w11-v13.md

 #### {{ thumb(1) }} {{ icon_individual }} Deliver the feature

-* Ideally, this version of the feature should be a release-candidate for the v1.4 i.e., has the functionality.
+* Ideally, this version of the feature should be a release-candidate for the v1.4 i.e., has the functionality expected of v1.4.

 #### {{ thumb(2) }} {{ icon_individual }} Update user docs